 To ensure that nothing important is missed once the finished print is done and trimmed all text and important design elements must be a safe distance from the edge, a minimum of 4mm is recommended.

 Depending on the file format you are using file sizes can vary dramatically.
-If your file is under 10mb feel free to email it to [email protected] along with the job instructions and we will get this processed ASAP.
-For files sizes of 10mb and above, please use our File Upload system which can be found by clicking here this service allows you to supply larger files directly to us without having to send multiple emails or messing around to much.
-If you are unsure of how to use the system there is a tutorial video on the page, or alternatively you can call us on 01992 581302 and a member of the team will be happy to guide you through the process.
+If your file is under 10mb feel free to email it to Print@fpdigital.co.uk along with the job instructions and we will get this processed ASAP.
+For files sizes of 10mb and above, please use our File Upload system, this service allows you to supply larger files directly to us without having to send multiple emails or messing around too much.
+If you are unsure of how to use the system you can call us on 01992 581302 and a member of the team will be happy to guide you through the process.

-Thanks for taking the time to ready our guide on Supplying Artwork, if you have any questions feel free to get in contact, if not we look forward to receiving your files and working with you soon.
+Thanks for reading our guide on Supplying Artwork, if you have any further questions feel free to get in contact with us.
+If not we look forward to receiving your files and start working with you soon.